Learning Spaces Policy FAQ

 - For ad hoc joints (aka, ‘withers’ — that is, joints that are not listed in the course catalog), each scheduling unit will be assessed the instructional time against their total instructional time.
 If a scheduling unit has multiple sections in a ‘wither’ joint loop, the class will only count once against the total instructional time.

-- Once total instructional time is calculated, the 10%/12% limit at any given instructional hour will be calculated.
+- Once total instructional time is calculated, the 10%/12% weekly limit at any given instructional hour will be calculated.
 The resulting number will be rounded up to the nearest whole number.

 For distribution determination (ie, for determining the 12% instructional limit), all scheduling units will be considered to have a minimum of 50 instructional hours per week.